a1v0/a1v0.de/README.md

     - Lighthouse comments:
       - JavaScript takes too long to load
       - First paint takes too long
-      - Custom font takes ages to load
+      - Custom font takes ages to load (there's a warning about this at the build stage, but that might just be a bug from the deprecated `pages` router of Next)
     - Axe Dev Tools comments:
       - Colour contrast isn't good enough in some HLJS `<code>` tags.
 This isn't great, admittedly, but I don't know if there is an HLJS colour scheme that's a11y-friendly
       - `<code>` tags with a horizontal scrollbar need to be accessible via `tabindex="0"`.
 Contentlayer doesn't give me a way to set a tab index for `<code>` tags; my only solution would be to run a script on every page to set one automatically.
 Not sure quite how to implement that in a non-clunky way
-2. Add linting to repo
+2. Add linting to repo (future Alvo: what did I mean by this?
+Did I mean to enforce well linted code before publication?)
-3. Create Articles page to show list of all content
-    - Could also make a page for various categories, e.g. UPS, ServiceNow etc. (<https://contentlayer.dev/docs/reference/source-files/field-types-defe41e9>)
-4. Find a way to do breadcrumbs with static content
+3. Add breadcrumbs to articles.
+Given that there is just one layer between root and article (the category), all that's necessary is to add a link to the parent category on each article page
-5. Add TOC to articles?
+4. Add TOC to articles
    - <https://webtech-note.com/posts/tocbot-contentlayer> This is a good guide on how to do it
-6. Make some sort of contact page, whether it's a link to a LinkedIn profile or something else
+5. Make some sort of contact page, whether it's a link to a LinkedIn profile or something else
+6. See what happens when you vertically centre the text in the footer (it might look daft)
+7. Investigate whether there is a quicker or more efficient way to load articles and their respective categories
+   - could the factory pattern be helpful here?
+8. Move oft-repeated methods into util functions (e.g. anything that loops through all articles, which looks like it's pretty repetitive)